jhawthorn/jhawthorn/README.md

 I'm a staff software engineer on the Ruby Architecture team here at [GitHub :octocat:](https://github.com/github).

 I'm a [💎 Ruby](https://github.com/ruby/ruby) committer and on the [🚋 Rails](https://github.com/rails/rails) core team.
-I most like working on performance, hopefully I've made your code run faster too 🤗
+I like to spend as much time as possible working on performance.
+Hopefully I've made your code run faster too 🤗

 <br/>